 • In cases of severe breaches or hostile conduct, get to safety, call the police on 000, seek advice about getting an intervention order if appropriate, and consider using a video phone to record incidents (only if safe to do so).

-Some disputes between parties not covered by the RT Act may be heard and determined by the Civil Division of the Victorian Civil and Administrative Tribunal (VCAT).
-For more information, visit VCAT’s website at www.vcat.vic.gov.au.
+Some disputes between parties not covered by the RT Act may be determined by VCAT’s Civil Division.
+For more information, visit www.vcat.vic.gov.au.

 Co-tenants share the right of exclusive possession over the premises.